-Tiffany founded The Webby Awards in 1996 and was creative director and/or the producer for nearly a decade, chronicling the rise of the web in its first decade and establishing the Awards into a global organization honoring the best of the Internet.
+Tiffany founded The Webby Awards in 1996 and was creative director and/or the producer for nearly a decade, honoring the best the web in its first decade and establishing the Awards into a global organization honoring the best of the Internet.
 The Webbys receive over 13,000 entries annually and are now presented in NYC.
-The 20th Annual Webby Awards is in 2016.
+The 21th Annual Webby Awards will be spring of 2017.
 She was asked by CNET to write her perspective 20 years later.
 She co-founded The International Academy of Digital Arts & Sciences, today a 550-person organization, and served as the judging body along with the popular vote.
 During her time with the Webbys, she served as the on-air Internet expert for Good Morning America from 2000 to 2003 where she would do live on air conversations with Diane Sawyer and Charlie Gibson about how the Internet was changing our lives.
 Under her leadership, The Webbys were hailed the “Oscars of the Web” by the NYTimes and the “It Award Show” by Vanity Fair.
 She co-produced and directed theatrical productions of The Webbys to sold out audiences up to 3000 people at venues including The San Francisco Opera House.
 Master of Ceremonies included Alan Cumming, special guests Al Gore, Prince, and Thomas Friedman.
 In the founding year, Shlain instituted the five word acceptance speech, which is still followed to this day.
 Her work with The Webby Awards has been profiled in all major publications, television shows, and radio shows.
 After a decade with the Webbys, in 2006, Tiffany wanted to return to her passion of making films and using the power of technology to tell stories in new ways to make change in the world.

-Tiffany Shlain opened her film studio and lab, The Moxie Institute, in 2005, and has since gone on to create films, books, theater experiences, and Internet experiments around social issues using emerging technologies.
+Tiffany Shlain opened her film studio and lab, The Moxie Institute, in 2006, and has since gone on to create films, books, theater experiences, and Internet experiments around social issues using emerging technologies.
 Her team currently has numerous films playing in festivals, conferences, television stations, and on the web and has a film in production.
-The Moxie Institute’s films and discussion programs have been used in many diverse settings to spark dialogues about social issues, including universities, conferences, governments, and entertainment settings.
+The Moxie Institute films and discussion programs have been used in many diverse settings to spark dialogues about social issues, including universities, conferences, governments, and entertainment settings.
 They have been singled out by The New York Times, Variety, The Hollywood Reporter, and The Sundance Institute for their cutting-edge work using documentaries and Internet distribution in unique ways to engage audiences.
-She has received over 65 awards and distinctions during the course of her career for her work as a filmmaker, artist, Internet advocate, leader, and activist.
+She has received over 80 awards and distinctions during the course of her career for her work as a filmmaker, artist, Internet advocate, leader, and activist.

 Tiffany is a graduate of the University of California Berkeley where she was selected as a valedictorian speaker for the interdisciplinary studies department and received the highest honor in art, The Eisner Award, for filmmaking.
 She received her BA in film theory in the interdisciplinary studies department in 1992.
 She studied organizational change at Harvard Business School Executive Education program and film production at New York University’s Sight & Sound program in 1990.
 Tiffany is a Henry Crown Fellow of The Aspen Institute.

 She served on the board of The Commonwealth Club of California, on the advisory boards of The UC Berkeley’s Center for New Media, The San Francisco Film Festival’s Filmmaker Advisory Committee, Web 2.0, The Fledging Fund, on the transition teams for San Francisco Mayor Gavin Newsom and California Attorney General Kamala Harris, on a multi-university Leadership Committee which oversaw a global research partnership that includes the MIT Engineering Systems Division’s Geospatial Data Center, Harvard Kennedy School’s Center for Public Leadership, the Oxford University Centre for Corporate Reputation at Saïd Business School, UC Berkeley’s Center for New Media and others working towards the transparency and security of data to effectuate positive social change.
-She is currently a member of the advisory board for The Institute for the Future, and was invited on a flight from SFO to London by British Airways and the United Nations to brainstorm world problems, and invited to a small convening in DC to advise Secretary of State Hillary Clinton on technology and society.
+She was a member of the advisory board for The Institute for the Future, and was invited on a flight from SFO to London by British Airways and the United Nations to brainstorm world problems, and invited to a small convening in DC to advise Secretary of State Hillary Clinton on technology and society.